Research

 I am a strong believer in reproducible science, and serve on the artifact evaluation committees for top-tier conferences.
 I also help maintain the DaCapo benchmark suite (ASPLOS’25) .

 I have a broad interest in computer systems, including operating systems, cyber security, and high-performance computing.
-During my internship at Microsoft Research, I used program synthesis to generate efficient implementations of parallel programming primitives by exploiting the accelerator topologies in the data center.
-Our implementations can outperform hand-optimized vendor libraries, and power distributed machine learning on Azure.
+During my internship at Microsoft Research, I used program synthesis to accelerate distributed ML training.
+By exploiting the accelerator topologies in the data center, and generating efficient implementations of parallel programming primitives, our synthesized implementations deliver up to 2.2⨉ speed up over hand-optimized vendor libraries.
 Our paper was awarded the Best Paper Award at PPoPP’21.